-However, the Committee is aware that it will be difficult to continue achieving positive returns into the future.
-This may in turn, affect the Credit Unions ability to pay dividends and to give interest refunds.
-The challenges associated with a negative interest rate environment are shared by all Credit Unions and banks throughout the country and the European Union.
+However, the Committee is aware that it may be difficult to continue achieving positive returns into the future.
+This may in turn, affect the credit unions ability to pay dividends and to give interest refunds.
+The challenges associated with a negative interest rate environment are shared by all credit unions and banks throughout the country and the European Union.

 The Board and Investment Committee will continue to ensure that members savings remain safe and secure.
-The Committee will also diligently oversee that the investment portfolio continues to observe all Central Bank regulatory requirements and that investment performance is optimised within the context of the low risk mandate which underpins our investment objectives.
+The Committee will also diligently oversee that the investment portfolio continues to observe all Central Bank regulatory requirements.